 It is common for Catholics in India to assume that Independence Day was timed to coincide with the Feast of the Assumption of the Blessed Virgin Mary into Heaven.

 According to the authors of Freedom at Midnight, the voice of the liberator of India constricted with sudden emotion as he announced: “The final Transfer of Power to Indian hands will take place on 15 August 1947.”
-It would indeed be the second anniversary of the formal announcement of Japan’s unconditional surrender in World War II.
-In Mountbatten’s memory, the date linked to the most triumphant hours of his own existence as he received his troops in Singapore in his capacity as Supreme Commander of Southeast Asia.
+The date was meant to coincide with the second anniversary of the formal announcement of Japan’s unconditional surrender in World War II.
+In Mountbatten’s memory, the date was linked to the most triumphant hours of his own existence as he received his troops in Singapore in his capacity as Supreme Commander of South East Asia.

 Great